Why Visibility Beats Technical Skills for Security Career Growth

 So why don't we just make ourselves visible?

-You'd think knowing this would change how we show up.
+You'd think knowing this might change how we show up.
+But knowing doesn't make it any easier, and self-promotion isn't in our DNA.

 "Excellence speaks for itself."